DonDebonair/slack-machine/README.rst

 You can find the documentation for Slack Machine here: http://slack-machine.readthedocs.io/en/latest/

-Go read it to learn how to configure Slack Machine, write plugins, and more!
+Go read it to learn how to properly configure Slack Machine, write plugins, and more!